-Julie Snow (Elected October 2014) – is the Director of Leadership Giving and Planning at Babson College, having joined the College in 1997.
-Julie graduated from Champlain College in 1986 with a degree in Business Administration.
-She then earned a Bachelor of Science degree in Political Science from the University of Massachusetts in 1990.
+Julie Snow (Elected October 2014) – is a senior level development professional, most recently, serving as Director of Principal and Major Gifts at Babson College, in addition to several roles over a 20 year tenure.
+Prior to Babson, she held the position of Director, New Products and Services with the Council for Advancement and Support of Education (CASE).
+Julie graduated from Champlain College with a degree in Business Administration.
+She then earned a Bachelor of Science degree in Political Science from the University of Massachusetts.
 In 2011, Julie received the Robert Skiff Alumni Leadership Award for more than 20 years of serving as an ambassador for Champlain College.
-She was Champlain’s alumni speaker at commencement in 2007, and in 2011 represented Champlain at an admissions outreach event in Connecticut.
+She was Champlain’s alumni speaker at commencement in 2007.
 She is dedicated to supporting students in Champlain’s BYOBiz entrepreneurship program, and is a current member of the Audeamus Society.
 Julie currently resides in Wellesley Hills, Massachusetts with husband, Eric and daughter, Lucy.

 Peter Stern, M.D.
 (Elected October 2004) – is a former anesthesiologist at UVM/Fletcher Allen.
 Peter earned his B.A. from UVM, MBA from the Tuck Business School at Dartmouth, and finally his M.D. at UVM Medical School.
 He is an accountant/CPA, and also has a personal foundation.
 Peter has served on Champlain’s Leadership Committee, Stern Center Board, Howard Center Board, Physician’s Computer Company Board, and the Gailer School Board.
 Peter currently resides in Shelburne with his wife Margie.

-Jane Swift (Elected October 2014) – currently serves as the CEO of Middlebury Interactive Languages and as a Distinguished Lecturer in Leadership Studies at Williams College.
+Jane Swift (Elected October 2014) – is an accomplished leader in both the public and private sector and a recognized national voice on education policy, women's leadership and work family integration.
+She serves as a board member and adviser to public, private and not for profit companies and organizations including Suburban Propane, Ultimate Medical Academy, eDynamics, and Teachers of Tomorrow.
 Jane served in the Massachusetts Senate from 1990-1996 during which time she was active in education reform issues and was instrumental in the passage of the Education Reform Act of 1993.
-Jane was appointed by Governor Cellucci as consumer affairs secretary in 1997.
+Jane was appointed by Governor Paul Cellucci as consumer affairs secretary in 1997.
 She served as the 69th Lieutenant Governor from 1999 to 2003, and served as Governor of the Commonwealth of Massachusetts from 2001 to 2003.
 She is the only woman to perform the duties of governor of Massachusetts.
 She graduated in 1987 with a degree in American Studies from Trinity College and has received numerous honorary degrees.
-She currently lives in Shelburne with her husband Chuck and their three daughters.
+She currently lives in Williston with her husband Chuck, and they have three daughters.

 Sarah Gentry Tischler (Elected April 2009) – is the daughter of Trustee Emeritus Mary Jane Gentry.
 Sarah currently works as an attorney at Langrock, Sperry & Wool, where she practices Estate Planning & Non-Profit law.
 She joined Langrock Sperry & Wool in 2006, having practiced in Chittenden County for the prior fifteen years.
 Active in the community, Sarah currently serves as a member of Lyric Theatre’s Capital Campaign Committee and also volunteers at a number of local organizations.
 Sarah received her B.A. from Swarthmore College in 1982.
 She then attended Boston University School of Law, where she received her J.D. in 1986.
 She currently resides in St. George with her husband Marc.